-No lighting is proposed at this time.
-Any proposed exterior lighting will be reviewed at the time of SDAP submittal and is subject to KCC Title 17 and KCC Title 19, as applicable, and Staff recommends Condition 16 to ensure compliance.
+At the preliminary plat stage, lighting is not required to be shown on the plans and no lighting is proposed at this time.
+Any proposed exterior lighting will be reviewed at the time of SDAP submittal and is subject to KCC Title 17 and KCC Title 19, as applicable.